venkatmarella/Python-DataScience-Learning/Day-16/README.md

-# Python-DataScience-90Days-Challenge - Day17
+# Python-DataScience-90Days-Challenge - Day16

 Day 16 of the Python Data Science 90 Days Challenge is all about OOPS.
 Object Oriented Programming in Python.
-Today we will be learning about Inheritance.
+Today we will be learning about.

 #### Python Inheritance:
 Inheritance is a fundamental concept in Object Oriented Programming (OOP) that allows us to create new classes based on existing ones.